Tim-herbie/k8s_keycloak/README.md

 Additional you can increae the instances of the PostgreSQL setup in the postgres-db.yaml file.

 ### NodeAffinity
-Please also ensure to use outcommented nodeAffinity option to spread your pods on different nodes.
+Also, please make sure to use the commented out **nodeAffinity** option to distribute your pods across different nodes.